davorcosic/angular-github/README.md

 ## Intro

-This is a coding challange we designed for assess your qualifications as a potential Angular developer at Bulbtech.
+This is a coding challange we designed to assess your qualifications as a potential Angular developer at Bulbtech.
 It's important to note that this is by no means a test.
 We just want to get a sense of how you write code and solve problems.

 We'll give you some requirements that must be done and for which you'll be evaluated, but for the most of time you're free to choose a solution method